For this experiment, give the traditional density jar science experiment a Halloween twist by making a Halloween density jar!

 Halloween can be the BEST time for science and STEM, just because creepy science is so much fun!
 Halloween STEM activities are a brilliant way to show kids how science can be cool.

-For this experiment, give the traditional density jar science experiment a Halloween twist by making a Halloween density jar!
 Kids will love dropping spooky objects into liquids and seeing how far they go down into the depths.

 Don’t miss the complete list of Halloween science experiments!